 Why Are The B2B Sales Funnel Not A Sales Pipeline?

-There are quite a few phrases with the same meaning as the B2B sales funnel.
+There are many phrases with the same meaning as the B2B sales funnel.
 But, those equivalent phrases do not include the sales pipeline.

-The B2B Sales Funnel focuses on the potential customer’s needs, from where the salesperson takes actions to meet sales and revenue goals with sales and marketing efforts.
+The B2B Sales Funnel focuses on the potential customer’s needs, from where the salesperson takes action to meet sales and revenue goals with sales and marketing efforts.

 To better understand why the above concept isn’t a sales pipeline, let’s take a look at the following stages:

-- Awareness: At this step, your probable customers will first come across your product or service.
-Through the media, through word of mouth, or any other method, customers will know the existence of the service and have an interest in continuing to learn.
+- Awareness: Your probable customers will first come across your product or service at this step.
+Through the media, through word of mouth, or any other method, customers will know the service’s existence and be interested in continuing to learn.